mmueller/supybot-git/README.md

 * `url`: *Required.* The URL to the git repository, which may be a path on disk, or a URL to a remote repository.

-* `channel`: *Required.* The channel where the repository messages will appear.
+* `channels`: *Required.* A space-separated list of channels where notifications of new commits will appear.
+If you provide more than one channel, all channels will receive commit messages.
 This is also a weak privacy measure; people on other channels will not be able to request information about the repository.
-All interaction with the repository is bound to this one channel.
+All interaction with the repository is limited to these channels.

 * `branch`: *Optional.* The branch to follow for this repository.
 If you want to follow multiple branches, you need to define multiple repository sections